More Kansas lawmakers switch parties: Sykes, Clayton leave GOP, become Democrats

 “My Republican Party, then, seems to no longer represent or serve the interests of the 19th District, Johnson County, or the State of Kansas,” she said.

-Last week, House Speaker Ron Ryckman and Senate Majority Leader Jim Denning addressed a meeting of educators and other lawmakers where the two leading Republicans spoke about school funding.
-Ryckman referred to the possibility that lawmakers may have to reopen the school funding formula, or potentially start over, according to multiple people in the room.
+Last week, House Speaker Ron Ryckman and Senate Majority Leader Jim Denning, the legislature’s the two leading Republicans, addressed a meeting of educators and other lawmakers about school funding.
+Ryckman raised the possibility that the GOP may reopen the school funding formula, or potentially start over, according to multiple people in the room.

-The Kansas Supreme Court has largely signed off on a five-year plan to ramp up annual school funding by $525 million approved last spring, but faulted the Legislature for not accounting for inflation.
-Additional funding to address that could require roughly $90 million more a year, and the court expects lawmakers to act during the upcoming session.
+The Kansas Supreme Court largely signed off on a five-year plan lawmakers approved last spring to ramp up annual school funding by $525 million.
+But the court faulted the Legislature for not accounting for inflation.
+Addressing the gap could require roughly $90 million more a year, and the court expects lawmakers to act during the upcoming session.

 Some Republicans have questioned the affordability of the additional funding, but Democratic Gov-elect Laura Kelly supports it.